6 Steps to Become an Information Technology Specialist in 2022

 The outlook for computer and information systems managers is also expected to grow 11% in this same decade.
 One thing is for sure, as important as this role is to businesses of all sizes, jobs in this field will continue to be widely available.

 IT specialists can work as help desk specialists, technical support specialists, entry-level network specialists, and more.
-As of October 2021, a job search yielded a list of a variety of companies looking for these specialists.
+A job search yielded a list of a variety of companies looking for these specialists.
 Employers in the search results included the United States Naval Academy, the National Institute for Health, University of Maryland, Centers for Disease Control and Prevention, the City of Tucson, and the State of Hawaii.
 Companies such as Tesla and Netflix were also searching for employees in this area.
 The wide variety of industries that need IT specialists is encouraging and can allow you to find a specific area of interest.

 According to Indeed.com, the average annual salary for this occupation is $48,667.
 However, salary varies greatly depending on experience level and geographical location.
 The chart below shows the average salaries of this profession in some of the top tech hubs in the country.